OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Related Work

 The customized tracking models developed in various tracking tasks lead to complicated training processes and poor generalization ability, which motivates a series of works~\cite{wang2019fast,wu2021track,wang2021different} exploring a unified architecture to solve multiple tracking tasks.
 UniTrack~\cite{wang2021different} argues that the core of object tracking lies in visual representation learning, based on which different tracking tasks could be resolved by propagation (\ie, SOT and VOS) or association (\ie, MOT, MOTS, and PoseTrack~\cite{andriluka2018posetrack}) between the learned features.
 To this end, they apply a shared appearance model and multiple parameter-free heads to address the above five tracking tasks within the same framework.
 Nevertheless, the remarkable discrepancies between different heads prevent UniTrack~\cite{wang2021different} from making use of large-scale tracking datasets for training and thus limiting its performance.
 UTT~\cite{ma2022unified} takes a further step by unifying SOT and MOT within a completely homogeneous architecture, which however does not support the per-pixel prediction tasks, \eg, VOS and MOTS.

 Comparatively, Unicorn~\cite{yan2022towards} achieves the grand unification of object tracking for the first time.
-It bridges the gap between different tracking tasks with a delicately designed target prior, which is the input to the detection head to indicate the objects to be detected.
-Despite the competitive performance on a wide variety of tracking benchmarks, there still exists twofold problems for Unicorn: 1) the inference pipelines for different tasks vary significantly, for example, they directly pick the box or mask with the highest confidence score as the final tracking result for SOT$\&$VOS, but implement the embedding association between detected boxes and existing trajectories for MOT$\&$MOTS; 2) they train the model on box tasks and mask tasks separately.
-By contrast, we jointly train \system on all the tracking datasets, and share the same network architecture, model weights, and inference pipeline for different tasks.
+It bridges the gap between different tracking tasks with a delicately designed target prior, which indicates the objects to be detected for the detection head.
+Despite the competitive performance on a wide variety of tracking benchmarks, there still exists some problems for Unicorn: 1) the inference pipelines for different tasks vary significantly, for example, they directly pick the box or mask with the highest confidence score as the final tracking result for SOT$\&$VOS, but implement the embedding association between detected boxes and existing trajectories for MOT$\&$MOTS; 2) they train the model on box tasks and mask tasks separately.
+To further promote the unification of training and inference processes of different tasks, the concurrent work UNINEXT~\cite{yan2023universal} proposes a novel prompt-based tracking framework, which perceives different types of tracking tasks through different prompts.
+In this paper, we reflect on the mainstream solutions developed for different tracking tasks and further present a tracking-with-detection paradigm.
+The proposed paradigm follows the spirit of tracking more closely and unifies various tracking tasks more simply.
+Through comprehensive experiments, we have validated the feasibility of unifying different tracking tasks and achieved consistent performance improvements.
+This confirms such a paradigm shift is of great value and potential to the research community.